GaoShanPictures/GAOLIB/README.md

 - Former note : 'In order to remove properly the add-on from Blender, the user has to do it from a Blender session in which the Gaolib main window has not been opened.
 Otherwise, when trying to remove the add-on it will raise an Error in Windows (WinError 32:  The process cannot access the file because it is being used by another process).' bug has been fixed !
 However, after installing a new version of GAOLIB, you may need to close and reopen Bender (Read more about it in the note section).

 ## Prerequisite
-GAOLIB works with Blender 2.93.
-It has not fully been tested on Blender 3, but the first tests seem to be working as well.
+GAOLIB works with Blender 2.93 and above.
+It has not fully been tested on Blender 4.4, but the first tests seem to be working as well.

 ## Installation